 Medical debt is a big financial burden for many people.
 Brad and Jonathan spoke with Craig and Jerry from RIP Medical Debt to find out more about their solution to this problem.

-If we can continue to foster these kinds of conversation, not only we win but also those around us, those in our zone of awareness, those whose lives we have some impact on, they also benefit.
+If we can continue to foster these kinds of conversation, not only do we win but also those around us and in our zone of awareness also benefit.

 Watch this episode on YouTube.